 Participation is voluntary and conditional on a nature refuge agreement being signed by the landholder and the Queensland Minister for Environment and Heritage Protection or their delegate.

 If a property has been identified as being in a priority investment area, EHP will contact the landholder to see if they are interested in discussing the possibility of a nature refuge and a NatureAssist-funded project on their property.

 Note: NatureAssist is not available to landholders where a nature refuge is a conditioned requirement of a government-funded acquisition or licence.

-The types of activities favoured for funding include:
+The types of activities favoured include: